paulfoley/Udacity_Nanodegree-Data_Analyst/Baseball_Data-Analysis/README.md

 * `baseball_data-audit.py` - Audits the baseball data for cleanliness

 ### Opening the Jupyter Notebook
-As mentioned earlier, the project `Baseball_Data-Analysis.ipynb` can be read using a Jupyter Notebook.
+The project `Baseball_Data-Analysis.ipynb` can be read using a Jupyter Notebook.
 There's also an HTML version `Baseball_Data-Analysis.html` included.

 * Download the `Baseball_Data-Analysis.ipynb`
 * Open your Command Prompt (PC) or terminal (Mac or Linux).